typedb/typedb-docs/00-general/04-quickstart.md

 Inside that transaction, load the schema from file using the `source` command:
 ```
 social_network::schema::write> source path-to-the-social-network/schema.gql
-> commit
+social_network::schema::write> commit
 ```

 ### Load the Dataset
 Download the [`social-network/data.gql`](../files/social-network/data.gql){:target="_blank"} and load it into the same database.
-In the already opened console, create a data write transaction to the `social_netowrk` database and use the `source` command to load the data from file:
+In the already opened console, create a data write transaction to the `social_network` database and use the `source` command to load the data from file:

 ```
 > transaction social_network data write
-social_network::data::write> source path-to-the-social-network/schema.gql
+social_network::data::write> source path-to-the-social-network/data.gql
 social_network::data::write> commit
 ```